-If there’s one subject marketers must study, other than marketing of course, it has to be psychology (or social psychology to be more precise).
+If there is one subject marketers must study, other than Marketing, of course, it has to be psychology (or social psychology to be more precise).

 Marketing is all about understanding consumers’ psychology – how they make their purchase decisions, how you can influence it, and how to get their attention.
 Psychology can explain why a particular marketing tactic worked out or fell short.
 It allows you to predict the outcome of a proposed marketing ploy by giving you a window into the minds of consumers.